Chart Color Schemes

 While Burwood retains a healthy unemployment rate of 3.8%, recent employment declines have impacted its national performance ranking

-Employment in accommodation & food was particularly notable, at twice the regional average.
-However, construction employed only 5.9% of local workers, below Greater Sydney's 8.6%.
-Many residents commute elsewhere for work.
-In the 12 months prior to an unspecified date, Burwood's labour force increased by 0.5%, but employment decreased by 0.0%, leading to a rise in unemployment rate by 0.5 percentage points.
+Employment in accommodation & food is notably high, at twice the regional average.
+However, construction employs only 5.9% of local workers, below Greater Sydney's 8.6%.
+Many Burwood residents commute elsewhere for work.
+Between September 2024 and September 2025, Burwood's labour force increased by 0.5%, while employment decreased slightly, leading to a 0.5 percentage point rise in unemployment.
 In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
-State-level data as of 25-Nov shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-National forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Burwood's employment mix indicates local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes only.
+National employment forecasts from Jobs and Skills Australia project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Burwood's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment